ervanalb/covid19/shields.md

 ## Production Goals

 My goal is to produce around 200 units, but this may change after making initial deliveries and getting feedback on current needs.

+So far I have donated 18 face shields to Cambridge Hospital, and have many more headbands ready to be assembled transparent shields.